KellenWatt/genius/README.md

 ## Usage
 Genius looks for text files in the `~/.genius` directory.
-These files can contain two different kinds of build specifications, groups and tools.
+These files can contain two different kinds of build specifications: groups and tools.
 Both kinds of build specs are Rash scripts using the Genius DSL.

 Each build spec has a block of commands that provides a hash containing relevant files.
-Build groups give all releveant files, specified by the provided extensions, and build tools give all files with extensions.
+Build groups give all relevant files, specified by the provided extensions, and build tools give all files with extensions.

 ### Build Groups